-Biden plans to shoot down Chinese spy balloon over Atlantic Ocean, officials confirm
+Biden prepares to shoot down Chinese spy balloon and restricts Carolina airspace

 Mr Biden has been looking at options with military leaders since his initial briefing on the balloon on Tuesday.

-Advisers have warned against shooting it down over land as debris may injure people or damage homes.
+Advisers warned against shooting it down over land as debris may injure people or damage homes.
 Military leaders said the risk to people on the ground weighed heavier than any possible intelligence gained by China.

-The officials who spoke anonymously to the Associated Press said it was unclear if Mr Biden had made a final call.

 Many users of Chinese social media appeared to agree with the Chinese government’s stance that the US was overhyping the situation.